Non-inertial frames that can mimic gravitational fields

 Using the above, and Eq.~(\ref{eq:v}), one may write Eq.~(\ref{eq:g1}) in a very suggestive form (we have restored the speed of light $c$ for purpose of comparison with Newtonian terms): \begin{widetext}

 \end{widetext} The above expression reduces to known ones in appropriate limits.
 For geodesic congruences and non-rotating tetrads, $a^b=0={\mathbb R}^a_{\phantom{a}b}$, only the first term on the RHS survives and we recover the standard textbook version of the equation of geodesic deviation.
 For accelerated congruences with non-rotating tetrads, ${\mathbb R}^a_{\phantom{a}b}=0$, and we recover Eq.
 (4.4) of Hawking and Ellis \cite{hawking-ellis}.
 Equation (\ref{eq:g2}) will be the key equation on which rest of the analysis in this work will be based.
-Before proceeding further with it, it is worth highlighting one immediate implication of it which is easy deduced.
-Suppose one varies $Z^b$ and evaluate all the curvature and congruence related terms on $C_0$, one obtains: